Don’t let stubborn carpet stains make you do a double take

 When spills occur, use as little moisture as possible when cleaning them to prevent soaking the pad and backing.

-Only use white towels (to prevent color bleeding) to gently blot the spill area.
+Use a white towel to gently blot the spill area.

-If there's a lot of moisture, leave the white towels on the carpet overnight and weigh it down with something heavy.
+If there's a lot of moisture, leave the towel on the carpet overnight and weigh it down with something heavy.
 This tactic helps sop up the liquid that’s below the padding.

 Vacuum the area once the carpet is dry to clean off any residue.